Azure/azure-powershell/src/Monitor/Monitor/help/Get-AzMetric.md

 					Average		: 967
 ```

-This command gets summarized output for the PageViews metric with specified dimesion filter and aggregation type.
+This command gets summarized output for the PageViews metric with specified dimension filter and aggregation type.

 ## PARAMETERS